Platelet-Rich Plasma Therapy

 To develop a PRP preparation, blood must first be drawn from a patient.
 The platelets are separated from other blood cells and their concentration is increased during a process called centrifugation.

-- Some of the key advantages of PRP injections are that they can reduce the need for anti-inflammatories or stronger medications like opioids.
+Some of the key advantages of PRP injections are that they can reduce the need for NSAIDs (nonsteroidal anti-inflammatory drugs, such as ibuprofen) or stronger medications like opioids.
 In addition, the side effects of PRP injections are very limited because, since the injections are created from your own blood, your body will not reject or react negatively to them.